lucabodd/esxi-vm-deploy/README.md

 Omit flags only if you are aware of what are you doin' [EXAMPLES]
-- Creation of machine with custom hardware ESXi-vm-deploy --esxi [ESXi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine] --vm-ram 8  --vm
+- Creation of machine with custom hardware esxi-vm-deploy --esxi [esxi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine] --vm-ram 8  --vm
 -disk-size 16 --vm-cpu 4
 - Creation of machine with default values 3 CPU 50GB Disk 16GB RAM
-ESXi-vm-deploy --esxi [ESXi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine]
+esxi-vm-deploy --esxi [esxi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine]